 Automated donations allow you to selectively donate the blood components that are needed most, with the remaining blood returned to you.
 You can donate double red cells, platelets or plasma with an automated donation.
 Depending on your blood type, the collections staff can tell you what donation type is most needed at the time of your donation.

 Double Red Cells

-A double red cell donation allows you to give twice the amount of red cells given in a whole blood donation.
-Red blood cells are the most-used blood component for surgery, trauma and treatment of blood disorders.
+A double red cell donation allows you to give twice the amount of red cells than a whole blood donation.
+Red blood cells are the most used blood component for surgery, trauma and treatment of blood disorders.

 You may donate double red cells once every 112 days.
 There are special requirements for donating double red cells.
 If you are interested in making this type of donation, please talk to the collections staff to determine whether you are eligible.

-If you donate platelets, you may donate every seven days, up to 24 times per year.
+If you donate platelets, you may give every seven days, up to 24 times per year.
 There is a three-day deferral period after taking aspirin to donate platelets.

 Plasma, the liquid portion of blood, transports red blood cells, white blood cells and platelets (which control bleeding, fight infection and provide nutrients).
 Burn and trauma patients frequently are given plasma to replace fluid loss.
 Someone who receives many red cell transfusions may require plasma as well to maintain blood clotting.
 Plasma is also transfused to some patients with bleeding or clotting disorders.

 After donating plasma, you may give plasma again after 28 days, whole blood after one month, or platelets after 72 hours.